 E-Rate Support for Schools and Libraries: Efforts to promote flexibility within the FCC’s E-Rate program should be supported to deliver home connectivity solutions for unserved and underserved students and respond to connectivity issues associated with the COVID-19 pandemic.
-The FCC with congressional enablement, if necessary, should open E-rate-funded networks to the surrounding community, provided E-rate dollars do not pay for these extensions.
+The FCC with congressional enablement, if necessary, should open E-rate-funded networks to the surrounding community, provided E-rate dollars do not pay for these extensions, generally waiving the E-rate cost allocation rule.
 Funding would support bus and bookmobile Wi-Fi and other creative efforts that seek to bring broadband into the community to address the homework gap.
-The FCC should provide consistent funding for Category Two equipment and services while continuing to expand what is covered, including adding coverage for necessary network security equipment and services.
+The FCC should provide consistent funding for Category Two equipment and services while continuing to expand what is covered, including adding coverage for necessary cybersecurity products and services.
 In addition, it should offer something similar to the recent E-Rate two-year special build program in which Arizona and 16 other states that provided 10% matching funds were able to leverage hundreds of millions of dollars in new fiber infrastructure project funding to reach underserved rural schools and libraries.
+Establish long-term funding solutions to extend or take the place of the Emergency Connectivity Fund (ECF) and Affordable Connectivity Program (ACP) for continuity of providing eligible households with a discount on broadband service and connected devices.
 The FCC also should improve the Form 470 drop-down menu to eliminate applicant and service provider confusion, streamline and strengthen the competitive bidding process and clarify the transition of services and gift rules.

 Simplify and Strengthen the Universal Service Fund: The FCC’s Universal Service Fund (USF) provides essential and ongoing financial support to ensure all consumers have affordable broadband access to services, including schools, libraries and health care providers.
 The FCC should commence a process for stakeholders to debate and the FCC to resolve how best to reform the universal service mandate, safeguarding and improving the USF by reforming the high-cost support mechanism and low-income support mechanism currently geared toward legacy POTS telephone support, which would allow broadband deployment support in similar circumstances.
 The FCC should give applicants the option to seek funding from the E-rate and Rural Health Care (RHC) programs in a single application, reject placing an overall cap on the entire USF, and replace the outdated contribution mechanism with a more stable, long-term funding source and processes.